a short visit to Boston - January 2007

-Just a week-long trip for a series of meetings, so I didn't have a lot of time to explore.
+Just a week-long trip, so I didn't have a lot of time to explore.

 I stayed near the large central park: great for early morning walks.